Walks from Lincoln

 MapBeautiful walks starting or ending at Lincoln Station.

-Lincoln Station to Metheringham Station
+Lincoln to Metheringham

 A straightforward route through lovely Lincolnshire countryside and villages, following the Spires and Steeples Trail almost all the way.
 It is mostly tarmacked cycleway or track, with some field footpaths, quiet road walking and one early set of steps.
 Sections can be very muddy or flooded after heavy rain.
 Follows the waymarked Spires and Steeples Trail almost the whole way (signage through villages can be confusing or missing).
 Starts on the flat, tarmacked Water Rail Way to Washingborough.
 Branston has a useful Co-op and a main bus route.

-The level crossing between Branston and Potterhanworth marked on the GPX is no longer usable and is blocked off; use the road nearby to cross under the tracks instead.
+Warnings: The level crossing between Branston and Potterhanworth marked on the GPX is no longer usable and is blocked off; use the road nearby to cross under the tracks instead.
 Sections between Washingborough and Branston can flood badly after heavy rain, sometimes requiring a sizeable diversion.
 An early footbridge with steps.
 Can be muddy.

-Lincoln Station to Market Rasen Station
+Lincoln to Market Rasen

 A mix of public footpath, country lanes and some pavement alongside busier roads through Lincolnshire farmland.
 Some footpaths are not well trodden and cross ploughed fields and but the route is generally well signposted.